Timaru struggles as pokie machines lead to problem gambling

-Problem Gambling Foundation’s Andree Froude told The Wire this is not enough to tackle the problem.
+But the Problem Gambling Foundation’s Andree Froude told 95bFM's The Wire that this is not enough to tackle the problem.

-Froude says Timaru district councillor Peter Burt is content with current laws, who believes the machines help fund local communities.
+Froude said Timaru district councillor Peter Burt is content with current laws, and believes the machines help fund local communities.

-Instead, she thinks it creates “an unhealthy reliance on pokie machines to fund local communities and sports groups.”
+However, Froude thinks there is “an unhealthy reliance on pokie machines to fund local communities and sports groups.”

 Timaru tops the Canterbury region for the highest annual spend per person, averaging at around $280, when compared to the national average of $239.

-Froude cautions pokie machines as a “continuous form of gambling” that could become a nation-wide issue.
+Froude cautioned that pokie machines as a “continuous form of gambling” could become a nationwide issue.

 “Child neglect, poverty, poor mental health, fraud, and crimes are committed because people are addicted to these machines.”

-Froude says Aotearoa needs to seek ethical forms of funding that don’t involve gambling money, and suggests a new policy that would not allow new gambling venues to open.
+Froude said Aotearoa needs to seek ethical forms of funding that don’t involve gambling money, and suggested a new policy that would not allow new gambling venues to open.